axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/portal-style-customization-logos-colors-date-patterns.rst

    update homepage logo when menu is expanded.
 Only use this approach if you don't have SVG file.
 File type is PNG.

    .. tip::
-      - We recommend you to use an image with width size is 168 pixels to fit the left menu size when it's expanded.
+      - We recommend using an image with width size is 168 pixels to fit the left menu size when it's expanded.
         And height size is 42 pixels.

-      - You can scale your logo by overriding these variables: ``--home-logo-width``, ``--home-logo-height``.
+      - To scale your logo, override these variables: ``--home-logo-width``, ``--home-logo-height``.

 -  Modify cms entry ``PortalStyle/images/logo/SmallCorporateLogoSvg`` to
    update homepage logo when menu is collapsed.
 File type is SVG.
 This approach is highly recommended.